 Containers as a Security Risk

-Containers are lightweight, executable units that combine an application and its dependencies for increased agility and scalability to simplify consistent deployment regardless of computing environment.
+Containers are lightweight, executable units that combine an application and its dependencies.
+That makes for increased agility and scalability to simplify consistent deployment regardless of computing environment, and it doesn’t require fully isolated, separate operating systems like virtual machines (VMs).
 Development teams leverage containers extensively in building cloud-native applications.
 In doing so, they can ensure that software works the same regardless of where it’s ultimately deployed.

 That advantage has helped skyrocket container use.
 According to Gartner estimates, around 80% of software running at the physical edge will be in containers by 2028.